• Skip to primary navigation

 • ×

-Home » Sandwiches » Vegetarian Piadina Sandwich with Variations
+Home » Sandwiches » Italian Piadina Sandwich Recipe with Variations

 An Italian piadina sandwich filled with cheese, tomatoes, and arugula.

-This Vegetarian Piadina Sandwich highlights the creamy texture of fresh mozzarella cheese, aromatic arugula & juicy tomatoes.
-This post also includes sweet and savory variations that can be made with this Italian flatbread.
+This Italian Piadina Sandwich highlights the creamy texture of fresh burrata cheese, aromatic arugula and heirloom tomatoes.
+This article also includes sweet and savory variations that can be made with this Italian flatbread.

-There is no denying that Italian finger foods make some of the best appetizers, snacks and light meals.
+There is no denying that Italian finger foods are some of the best appetizers, snacks, and light meals.

-What is more impressive is the huge range of possibilities -arancini, tomato bruschetta, chicken spiedini, chickpea fries, to name but a few.
+What is more impressive is the wide range of possibilities—arancini, tomato bruschetta, chicken spiedini, and this panelle recipe, to name but a few.

 But what if I told you that some of these Italian appetizers can make for some simple dinner meals as well.